a-tharva/BeginnersGuide-from-a-new-perspective/README.md

 **README.md** - This file is must included to get good understanding of the project Elaborate it briefly about how it works using README.

-**requirements.txt** - In this file, you should add all the libraries you had included in your project

 **Images** - This folder would have all images added, be it screenshots or step by step process images.

 **Related files** - The other additional and related files would be added up in "Related" folder.